js-401n15-eoc/401n15/reference/submission-instructions/dsa-and-code-challenges/README.md

 * **Time-Box your code challenge to 1 hour each day**
   * :40 at the whiteboard with your partner
   * :20 composing your code and tests

 ### Testing

 * Write a complete set of tests for all data structures
 * Your daily code challenges should also have tests as a means of running the actual code
- * Your tests must be running green on travis.com
+* Your tests must be running green on Github Actions

 ## To Submit Your DSA Lab or Challenge